aaronlmathis/gosight-server/docs/internal/sys/README.md

 import "github.com/aaronlmathis/gosight-server/internal/sys"
 ```

-gosight/agent/internal/sys/caches.go Package sys provides system\-level caches and context for the agent.
-This includes caches for metrics, logs, and processes.

-gosight/agent/internal/sys/sys.go Package sys provides the system context for the GoSight application.
+Package sys provides the system context for the GoSight application.
+It contains the SystemContext struct which holds references to various subsystems and modules, allowing for easy access and management of the application's state.
+The SystemContext is passed to all subsystems, providing full access to config, state, and interfaces.

 ## Index